 Such fundamental issues are among the puzzles of the default network remaining to be solved.
 “Nobody has really figured out what it is and what it does,” Williamson says.
 “But somebody will.”

-“Nobody has really figured out …”?
+”Nobody has really figured out”?
 Well, I have a theory.
-The perception of ‘difference’ — the feeling — is rooted in emotion, not the intellect.
-In other words, the sensation of difference originates deeper down in the amygdale, not in the cerebral cortex where all the ‘action’ seems to take place.
-The cortex produces the illusion of difference, and in humans, assigns names to the differences; the amygdale makes that illusion of (the named) feel real!
+The perception of ‘difference’, the feeling, is rooted in emotion, not the intellect.
+In other words, the sensation of difference originates deeper down in the amygdale, not in the cerebral cortex where all the action seems to take place.
+The cortex produces the illusion of difference and in humans assigns names to the differences; the amygdale makes that illusion of the names feel real!

 The researchers end up thinking the differences they see between people’s thoughts are more real than they are.
 If, on the other hand, the apparent differences are really just that, apparent and not real, then one would expect to see everyone’s “default mode” very similar, as is the case.

-One obvious example of this lies in the notion of god.
-We all sense The gateway of the mysterious female as chapter 6 calls it, but just note all the different words people use to differentiate their experience from other people: God, Yahweh, Allah, Bhrama, Oneness, etc.
+One example of apparent differences lies in the perception of ‘god’.
+We all sense this, The gateway of the mysterious female as chapter 6 calls it, but just note all the different words people use to differentiate their experience from other people: God, Yahweh, Allah, Bhrama, Oneness, etc.

-Belief in the difference is so deep as to cause us to kill one another in the name of our favorite Name for the same “default mode” emotion, i.e., This is known as mysterious sameness, as chapter 56 says.
-Ironic!
+Belief in apparent differences is so deep as to cause us to kill one another in the name of our “True Name’ for the same “default mode” emotion.
+Such is tribal blindness.
+I suppose chapter 56’s This is known as mysterious sameness, is describing an aspect of this “default mode”.